 Less Distraction: People’s imagination can often run wild.
 The gossip and rumour mill might create unwarranted concerns with no truth behind it.
 This could be a cause of distraction for a number of staff members.

 Illustrate a Caring Attitude: Listening and addressing your staff concerns during the Covid-19 pandemic shows your employees that you care about their health, as well as their safety.

 One way to inspire your staff members is by showing them that management trusts them.
 How can you do this?
 Well, here are three ways you can inspire and encourage staff members:

-Activate ‘Work From Home’ Scheme: The Covid-19 pandemic has been dubbed as the largest global work from home experiment.
+Test ‘Work From Home’ Scheme: The Covid-19 pandemic has been dubbed as the largest global work from home experiment.
 Which is why your organization should take the opportunity to conduct the same experiment.
-This is the time to find out if your organization is equipped for a digital takeover.
+This is the time to figure out if your organization is equipped for such a change.

 In fact, the work from home scheme is one that kills three birds in one stone.
 Doing so makes your employees feel trusted, allows both HR and management to see if they’re equipped to work from home, as well as give you an option to test your Business Continuity Plan.

 Learn more about how the steps you should take to ensure that your organization works from home smoothly here.